cameronharward/HelloWorld/readme.md

 Steps to build and/or run the software:

-1. First step here
-2.
+1. Have it downloaded
+2. Open in a code editor
 3.

 Instructions for using the software:

-1. First step here
-2.
+1. Run the code in a terminal
+2. Press Enter continueslly until the program ends
 3.

 ## Development Environment

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

-* First thing here
-*
+* Any recent version of python will work, I have 1.13.3 *
 *